 Benefits now in jeopardy

-For two years in a row, the Trump administration proposed deep cuts to EPA.
+For the third year in a row, the Trump administration proposed deep cuts to EPA.
 These reductions would allow more lead, toxic chemicals, and contaminated water -- jeopardizing the health and safety of all Americans.

 The result will be more asthma attacks and more toxic pollution in our communities.